Quirón Miguel Domínguez Hospital (Pontevedra): History

 It was founded in 1947 as a clinic by the Asturian traumatologist surgeon Miguel Domínguez Rodríguez in Joaquín Costa Street.
 Originally, the hospital was 90% dedicated to traumatology, but it gradually became more professional and expanded its specialities until it became a general hospital.
 It operated as a family business from the inauguration of the clinic on 16 July 1949 until 1996, when the most important extension was carried out, with the construction of the section corresponding to Castelao Street.

 It became a hospital in 2000.
 It was reopened as such on 1 February 2000, in the presence of the President of the Xunta de Galicia.
 In 2009, it became the Miguel Domínguez Hospital Group after the merger of three private institutions: the Miguel Domínguez Hospital, the Miguel Domínguez Polyclinic and the La Merced Medical Clinic.
 In 2011, it incorporated the Rehabilitation and Physiotherapy Centre in San Pedro de Alcántara Street into the hospital group.

-On 16 October 2015, the private hospital group Quirónsalud bought the main hospital in the city centre from the Domínguez family, as well as the polyclinic specialities centre in Castelao Street, the rehabilitation and physiotherapy centre in San Pedro de Alcántara Street and the La Merced clinic in Andurique (Poio), very close to the city, which became the Neurorehabilitation Institute.
+On 16 October 2015, the private hospital group Quirónsalud bought the main hospital in the city centre from the Domínguez family, as well as the polyclinic specialities centre in Castelao Street, the rehabilitation and physiotherapy centre in San Pedro de Alcántara Street and the La Merced clinic in Andurique (Poio), very close to the city, which became the Neurorehabilitation Institute and was finally moved to the Quirón Hospital in the centre of Pontevedra in January 2024.